 King David Kalakaua

-High Chief David Laʻamea Kamananakapu Mahinulani Naloiaehuokalani Lumialani Kalakaua was born on November 16, 1836, a son of High Chief Kapaʻakea & the Chiefess Keohokalole,
+High Chief David Laʻamea Kamananakapu Mahinulani Naloiaehuokalani Lumialani Kalakaua was born on November 16, 1836, he was the son of High Chief Kapaʻakea & the High Chiefess Keohokalole.

-He became king by election on February 12, 1874 under the Hawaiian constitutional law when the throne was left vacant after the death of King Lunalilo .
-The other proclaimed candidate from the eligible members to the throne was the Queen Dowager Emma Rooke, granddaughter of Kealiʻimaikaʻi (Kamehameha's brother).
-The controversial election resulted in an uproar of Queen Emma's supporters, comprised by the majority of the Hawaiian people.
-The Marines from American & British vessels were called to restore civil order and eventually Queen Emma acknowledged Kalakaua as the new king.
+He became king by election on February 13, 1874 under the Hawaiian constitutional law when the throne was left vacant after the death of King Lunalilo.
+The other proclaimed candidate of eligible members to the throne was the Queen Dowager Emma Rooke, granddaughter of Kealiʻimaikaʻi (Kamehameha's brother).
+The controversial election resulted in an uproar, causing a riot at the court house of Queen Emma's supporters which was comprised by the majority of the Hawaiian people, attacking Kalakaua’s supporters.
+In order to control the riot, forces were called from American & British vessels to restore civil order and eventually Queen Emma acknowledged Kalakaua as the new king.

-In 1887, Kalakaua was forced by death to sign the "Bayonet Constitution", restricting him of his powers which eventually led to the downfall of the kingdom, when his sister who became Queen drafted a new Constitution to replace it.
+Extravagant expenditures and his plans for a Polynesian confederation played into the hands of annexationists who were already working towards a United States takeover of Hawaiʻi.
+In 1887, he was pressured under threat to sign a new constitution that made the monarchy a little more than a figurehead position, it became known as the "Bayonet Constitution", which restricted him of his powers and eventually led to the downfall of the kingdom, when his sister who became Queen drafted a new Constitution to replace it.

-King Kalakaua married the Chiefess Kapiʻolani, but had no children.
+Kalakaua was married to the Chiefess Kapiʻolani, but never had any children.
 He issued the titles of Prince to his wife's nephew's, David Kawananakoa, Kuhio Kalanianaole and Edward Keli'iahonui and became very fond of them.

 Queen Consort Kapiʻolani, wife of Kalakaua